“All men are equal before fish.” –Herbert Hoover

 - Saltwater reel

 - Planer board (prevents the lines from becoming tangled)

 - Sonar (to help find the fish and take readings of what’s going on in the water)

 When choosing your fishing line, remember trolling is typically done out in the open ocean and will catch large, heavy fish.
 Choose your line accordingly.

 Set up and planning is important in trolling.
 Before going out to fish, plan your trip.
 Know where you’ll drive in the boat, what you’re trying to attract, and what that fish is biting this time of year.
-Buy lures accordingly if you don’t already have lures.
+Buy different fishing lures accordingly if you don’t already have lures.
 When selecting a lure, choose one that is very visible and easy to see.
 You’ll be driving by quickly, so your lures will have to attract a lot of attention.

 When you get out on the boat, use your sonar to check for presence of fish.
 You may need to adjust your plan once you get out onto the water; use your tools to determine the best route if the route you’ve selected seems empty.